andOrlando/andorlando.github.io/blog/blogs/automation.md

 ### Kendal Hunt Content
 I started by doing these normally and was doing great until like the 3rd one which I really couldn't be bothered to study for.
-I think I said out loud to the people I was studying with, "If I don't do well on this I'm autoamting it."
+I think I said out loud to the people I was studying with, "If I don't do well on this I'm automating it."
 Since I've since automated it, you can guess how well I did on the quiz.

 The way it works is that all the quiz questions come from a bank of practice